Eighth-Grade Math

 Eighth-grade math scores reflect foundational skills and indicate whether students are on track for college and career readiness.
 Math is a cornerstone of the STEM (science, technology, engineering, and math) disciplines, which can lead to in-demand job skills and well-paid careers in growing fields.
 Math addresses knowledge and skills to solve problems, make sense of information, and accurately gather and evaluate evidence to make decisions.

 Eighth-grade math proficiency is defined as solid academic performance and competency over challenging subject matter, application to real-world problems, and appropriate analytical skills.
-The National Assessment of Educational Progress (NAEP) tests representative samples of fourth and eighth graders every other year to allow national and state comparisons.
+The NAEP tests representative samples of fourth and eighth graders every other year to allow national and state comparisons.

 Fig. A